 The estimated population of New Mexico is over 1,969,900 with a workforce of approximately 943,100.
 New Mexico is 36th largest state in terms of population.
-In places like Albuquerque, Las Cruces, Los Alamos, and Santa Fe, the demand for educated and trained computer forensics professionals continues to increase.
+In places like Albuquerque, Las Cruces, Los Alamos, and Santa Fe, the demand for educated and trained New Mexico computer forensics professionals continues to increase.

-Whether it's an online computer forensics degree or a degree that is related to computer forensics, requesting more information from the above schools is a great first step towards a rewarding career.
+Campus-based computer forensic degree and certificate programs are available in the state of New Mexico, and there are several online programs available.
+Whether it’s an online computer forensics degree or a degree that is related to computer forensics, requesting more information from the schools is a great first step towards a rewarding career.
 For New Mexico residents, there are a number of computer forensics degree options available to you to get you career pursuit started.

 When it comes to standard operating procedure in computer forensics, every state has its own laws and procedures.
 Currently, New Mexico is operating with regards to the Federal Rules of Civil Procedure Amendments.
 New Mexico’s Rules Committee is currently working on a series of proposed e-discovery amendments.
 The proposed amendments do not include adopting the safe harbor provision*.